Skip to content

 matryer templates draw from the mocks generated from the project at https://github.com/matryer/moq.
 This project was folded into mockery, and thus moq-style mocks can be natively generated from within mockery.

 Mocks generated using this template allow you to define precise functions to be run.
-Example:

-template: "file://
+template: "file://"

 You may also provide mockery a path to your own file using the file:// protocol specifier.
 The string after file:// will be the relative or absolute path of your template.